dmbarbour/glas/docs/GlasApps.md

 ## Implicit Parameters and Algebraic Effects

-Implicit parameters can be modeled as a special case of algebraic effects.
-I intend to tie implicit parameters and algebraic effects to the namespace.
-This supports namespace-based access control, prevents name collisions, and supports static analysis and reasoning.

-In my vision for glas systems, algebraic effects and staged computing are favored over first-class functions or objects.
-This restricts the more dynamic design patterns around higher order programming, but support for maps and folds aren't a problem.
-This restriction has benefits for both reasoning and performance, e.g. no need to consider variable capture, and a compiler can allocate functions on the data stack.

-*Note:* It should be possible to model `sys.*` methods as wrappers around algebraic effects, where the abstracted algebraic effect performs the actual interaction with the runtime.
-This might constrain some API designs.
+It is useful to tie algebraic effects to the application namespace, such that we can control access to effects through the namespace.
+This also reduces risk of accidental name collisions.
+Implicit parameters might be modeled as a special case of algebraic effects.

+First-class functions and objects are relatively awkward in context of live coding and orthogonal persistence.
+This could be mitigated by escape analysis, e.g. runtime or ephemeral types might restrict which variables are used.
+But for glas systems I'd like to push most higher order programming to an ad-hoc combination of staging and algebraic effects, reducing need for analysis.

 ## HTTP Interface

-Implementing the HTTP interface `http : Request -> Response` allows users to interact with an application through a browser or other external tools in a flexible way.
-The Request and Response types are binaries, including HTTP headers and body, but may be accelerated to minimize redundant processing.

-Even if the application ignores this opportunity, the `"/sys"` path is reserved by the runtime and implicitly routed to `sys.refl.http` (with configurable authorization requirements).
-This is intended to simplify tooling, e.g. access to logs, debugger integration, and administrative controls.
-Defining 'http' interfaces on hierarchical application components and RPC objects might be useful for debug views or projectional editors.
+An application can implement an interface `http : Request -> Response` to receive HTTP requests through a configurable port, which is also shared with RPC.
+By defining 'http', users can support ad-hoc views and user interactions with an application, much more flexible than console IO.
+Regardless, the `"/sys"` path is reserved by the runtime and implicitly routed to `sys.refl.http` to support access to logs, debugger integration, administrative controls, and so on.

+The Request and Response types are binaries that include the full HTTP headers and body.
+However, they will often be accelerated under the hood to minimize need for redundant parsing and validation.
+Some HTTP features and headers, such as HTTP pipelining, will be handled by the runtime and are not visible to the application.
+Authorization and authentication should be configurable.

-Initially, every HTTP request is handled in a separate transaction.
+By default, every HTTP request is handled in a separate transaction.
 If this transaction aborts, it is implicitly retried until success or timeout, providing a simple basis for long polling.
-Eventually, we might develop custom HTTP headers to support multi-request transactions and incremental computing.
+Eventually, custom HTTP headers might support multi-request transactions.

-*Misc:* Authorization and authentication are configurable and may be application specific.
-The HTTP port usually overloads the RPC port.
-The runtime is responsible for HTTP pipelining and similar meta-level HTTP features.
-There are no plans to support WebSockets at this time.

 ## Graphical User Interface?
 Defer.

-My vision for [glas GUI](GlasGUI.md) is that users indirectly participate in transactions through reflection on a user agent.
+My vision for [glas GUI](GlasGUI.md) is that users  participate in transactions indirectly via user agent.
 This allows observing failed transactions and tweaking agent responses until the user is satisfied and ready to commit.
-This aligns nicely with live coding and projectional editing.
+This aligns nicely with live coding and projectional editing, and also allows for users to 'search' for preferred outcomes in case of non-determinism.

 Analogous to `sys.refl.http` a runtime might also define `sys.refl.gui` to provide generic GUI access to logs and debug views.